google.com, pub-6952772305928907, DIRECT, f08c47fec0942fa0

 5. St Ninian’s Isle

-Picture-perfect St Ninian’s Isle is unmissable, even if it is just for a quick photo on the way to the airport.
+Picture-perfect St Ninian’s Isle is unmissable, even if it is just for a quick photo on the way to the airport or on my South Mainland tour.
 St Ninian’s is the image that adorns most of the glossy mags advertising Shetland and, the vast sand tombolo, linking the island (St Ninian’s) to the mainland is an impressive sight at over 50-metres long.
 Take a walk, paddle in the sea, pick up a stone or shell and listen as the water laps onto the sand at either side.
 In the summer, this is an excellent place to watch tirricks (Arctic terns) feed as skootie Alans (Arctic skuas) chase them, twisting and turning mid-air, till they divulge their food.

-If you want to explore a little further then go onto the island and walk to the Chapel site (interpretation panels at the beach will guide you).
+If you want to explore a little further then go onto the island and walk to the Chapel site (interpretation panels at the beach will guide you - or you could join me on a South Mainland tour).
 The 12th-century chapel was excavated in the 1950s and was the site of a remarkable discovery.
 Schoolboy, Douglas Coutts, helping archaeologists on the first day of the summer holidays uncovered a sandstone cross-incised slab which, underneath, contained a box filled with 28-pieces of highly decorated silverware and the jawbone of a porpoise.
 Nobody knows why this treasure, dating to the 9th century, was buried and why it was never recovered; perhaps we never will, but it is well worth the walk.

 Also on the island, take a walk to the south-west corner and marvel at the geology – layers of sandstone – on the cliffs and stacks and spend a quiet moment tracing the flight of a maalie (fulmar).